Quinton Fortune: International career

 Fortune earned 46 caps for South Africa, and played at the 1998 and the 2002 World Cups.
 He was one of South Africa's most influential players in the 2002 World Cup.
 In the first match against Paraguay which ended in 2–2 draw, he scored South Africa's second goal from a penalty kick in injury time.
 Later in the next match, South Africa beat Slovenia 1–0 in which Fortune providing assist for the winning goal.
 Although both South Africa and Paraguay finished the group with same points and goal difference, it was Paraguay who occupied the second place and advanced into the next stage because Paraguay scored more goals than South Africa.

 Coaching and media career

 In 2012, Fortune returned to Manchester United to train with their reserve team while working on his coaching badges, which he completed in 2013.
 On 1 July 2014, Fortune was assistant coach to Cardiff City's Under-21 side.
 Fortune also worked for ITV4 during their coverage of the Africa Cup of Nations in February 2015.
 On 4 July 2019, Fortune became Under-23 assistant coach at Manchester United.
 On 8 September 2020, Fortune was appointed as first-team coach of Reading.

 On 16 August 2022, Fortune was appointed as a coach supporting the England youth teams as part of The Football Association and Professional Footballers' Association's joint England Elite Coach Programme (EECP).

-In November 2022, Fortune was appointed as assistant coach for Mexican club C.D.
-Guadalajara alongside his former teammate Veljko Paunović.
+In November 2022, Fortune was appointed as an assistant coach for Mexican club Guadalajara alongside his former teammate Veljko Paunović.